 There's no-one quite like Björk.
-The Icelandic singer-songwriter is a truly unique talent that has captivated a cult audience for over 25 years.
-She will return on November 24 with her ninth studio album Utopia, described as "paradise", a contrast to the "hell" within her previous album Vulnicura.
+The Icelandic musician is a truly unique talent that has captivated a cult audience for over 25 years.

-Paradise may also be an apt description for the success she's had during her career.
-Only U2 and Michael Jackson have received more International trophies than her at BRIT Awards, and she's won International Female Artist four times, more than anyone else.
-We're willing to predict Utopia will put her in contention for a fifth.
+Cornucopia could also be an apt description for the success Bjork has had during her career.
+Only U2 and Michael Jackson have received more International trophies than her at the BRIT Awards, and she's won International Female Artist four times, more than anyone else.

 It's Oh So Quiet